Air is vital to everything that lives, and grass is no different! The six visits of our Standard Package is the most popular with our customers.

 1) Stimulates root growth and improves nutrient uptake

 Roots do not grow in soil - roots grow into air pockets within the soil.
 The ideal soil should be made up of 45% water and 45% air space.
-By aerating several inches deep we are created air pockets in the soil to improve root depth and mass.
+By aerating several inches deep we are creating air pockets in the soil to improve root depth and mass.

 Not all nutrients are mobile in the soil.
 An important example being potassium which is fixed in the soil and roots must find it.
-An annual aeration makes the most of the fertilisers already applied to your lawn and give it the best possible start to the year.
+An annual aeration makes the most of the fertilisers already applied to your lawn and gives it the best possible start to the year.